City of Davis, CA

 Mulching

-Mulching is one of the simplest and most beneficial practices you can use in the garden.
+Mulching is one of the most simple and beneficial practices you can use in the garden.
 Mulch is defined as a protective layer of material that is spread on the top of soil.

 Mulch comes in two different types: organic and inorganic.
 Some examples of organic mulch are grass clippings, straw and bark chips.
 Inorganic mulches include stones, bark chips and plastic.

-Either type of mulch will provide these benefits:
+Either form of mulch can provide these benefits:

 - Protect the soil from erosion